konpap01/Python-for-Data-Science/README.md

 # Python-for-Data-Science
 Repository for the course: "Python for Data Science"

 The course contains 10 sessions, and for each session there is one assignment.
+For each assignment, a specific folder in this repository is dedicated.

 Indicative materials covered:
 1) Python Refresh
 2) Environments
 3) Object-Oriented Programming